acgodson/mortystack/README.md

 ### With your Organization ID, you can now

-- 1. Create quick Invoices to bill customers
+- 1. Create quick `Invoices` to forward checkout links to customers
-- 2. Set up the mortystack SDK to receive assets on your website
+- 2. Set up the `mortystack SDK` to receive assets on your website
-- 3. Host a shop for your organization with your unique url `[name].mortystack.xyz`
+- 3. Host a shop for your organization with your unique url example `[name].mortystack.xyz`, served from `AWS`

 #